 This RPS/EIS is being prepared by the National Park Service, with the Bureau of Reclamation as a cooperating agency.
-Upon completion of the EIS process, which will include a Record of Decision, a report to Congress will be jointly prepared by the National Park Service and the Bureau of Reclamation.
+The EIS process will conclude with the release of a Record of Decision (ROD) that documents the National Park Service's selected alternative.
+The ROD will be released no sooner than 30 days following the release date of this Final RPS/EIS, which is the date that the Environmental Protection Agency's Notice of Availability appears in the Federal Register.
+Upon completion of the EIS process, a Report to Congress will be jointly prepared by NPS and Reclamation.
 The National Park Service, as lead agency on the study, will then submit the report to the Secretary of the Interior, who will in turn submit it to Congress.
 The report will do the following:

-- Contain the findings of the study required by Section II(a) of Public Law 106-76; - Make recommendations to Congress with respect to the findings of the study; and - Make recommendations to Congress regarding action that may be taken with respect to the land described in the report. - Implementation of those recommendations will then depend on congressional action.
-The Final RPS/EIS and the Record of Decision will accompany the report to Congress as attachments thereto.
+- Contain the findings of the study required by Section II(a) of Public Law 106-76; - Make recommendations to Congress with respect to the findings of the study; and - Make recommendations to Congress regarding action that may be taken with respect to the land described in the report. - recommendation of those recommendations will then depend on congressional action.
+The Final RPS/ EIS and the Record of Decision will accompany the Report to Congress.
 If the Record of Decision finds that Congress should pass new legislation for the NRA, the report will identify issues to be addressed in that new legislation.
 In other words, the Secretary of the Interior will make the recommendation to Congress, based on recommendations developed by the National Park Service and the Bureau of Reclamation.